IssiCus/ProjectCUDACourse/README.md

 # ProjectCUDAcourse
-Angle of Polarization using NVIDIA NPP with CUDA
+Angle of Polarization using CUDA

 ## Overview
 This project demonstrates the use of CUDA to compute the polarization angle in images acquired with a polarization camera.